oscarknagg/oscarknagg.github.io/_posts/2021-04-02-elder-sign-monte-carlo.md

 ## The Ancient One

-This is the big bad guy you are working together to defeat, there's a selection of these with various difficulties including Lovecraft favourites such as Cthulu and Azathoth as well as some invented for Elder Sign with a similar vibe.
+This is the big bad guy you are working together to defeat, there's a selection of these with various difficulties including Lovecraft favourites such as Cthulu and Azathoth as well as some newly invented ones with a similar vibe.
-A single playthrough involves only one Ancient One and ends in a loss when the Ancient One acquires a certain number of Doom Tokens and conversely ends in a victory when a certain number (typically around 10) of Elder Signs are placed on the Ancient One, sealing it away for good.
+A single playthrough involves only a single Ancient One and ends in defeat when the Ancient One acquires a certain number of Doom Tokens.
+Conversely, the game ends in a victory when a certain number (typically around 10) of Elder Signs are placed on the Ancient One, sealing it away for good.
 Essentially, Elder Signs and Doom Tokens function as independent victory and loss tracks and you want to maximise the number of the first and minimise the number of the latter.